lsst-dm/dmtn-082/index.rst

 * DM is building powerful tooling to support both ad-hoc investigation (chiefly the Notebook Aspect of the Science Platform); these significantly exceed any planned capabilities from Telescope and Site for analysing EFD data; therefore prompt exposure of this data to the Science Platform will be of direct benefit to EFD data consumers in other subsystems.
 These explorations include freeform investigations into EFD data ("plot everything against everything").

 * Additionally, DM (SQuaRE) has built a framework for metric curation and alert monitoring (lsst.verify, SQuaSH and a planned trend excursion alert harness) that could be well suited for integrating certain key facility metrics.

+* DM (SQuaRE) will be investigating platforms for metrics monitoring and trend analysis, some of which may be good candidates for telemetry-derived data

 * Aggregations of telemetry data are also of interest to night-reporting and characterisation-reporting tooling.